jfalcou/eve/doc/manual/functions/arithmetic/minus.rst

   - take care that the infix notation on scalar can imply C++ promotion as it is the original operator.

+  - Be aware that for signed integers the opposite of :ref:`Valmin <constant-valmin>` is not representable in the input type and the result is undefined.

 .. seealso::  :ref:`plus <function-plus>`